-This case study has some deep ramifications for anyone selling anything online.
+This success story has some deep ramifications for anyone selling anything online.
 It shows how if you’re not A/B testing your prices, you could be leaving money on the table.

 Six Pack Abs Exercises is a website run by Carl Juneau which provides training videos and guides on how to have a set of “rock hard abs.”

 At the time of the test, the page selling the abs workout looked like this for both Control and Variation:

 Control: On clicking Add To Shopping Cart, visitors were taken to the checkout page where the price was $19.95.